Rational approximation of Euler's constant using multiple orthogonal polynomials: Further improvement

 but now the denominators are of the form

 It can be shown that the Diophantine properties in Proposition \ref{I_DQ} remain unchanged.
 By analyzing the asymptotic properties of the contour integral as in Proposition \ref{I_AQ_error}, one should be able to prove that the main contributions to the possible asymptotics for $F_n^{(I\mid p)}(x)$ are determined by $\exp((p+3)\omega n^{(p+2)/(p+3)}(1+o(1)))$ in terms of $\omega\in\C$ with $\omega^{p+3}=x$.
-Due to the structure of the contour, it then follows that, when $x>0$, the solution $\omega=x^{1/(p+3)}$ on the positive real line can't be included in the asymptotics for $F_n^{(I\mid p)}(x)$.
+Similarly as before, due to the structure of the contour, it then follows that, when $x>0$, the solution $\omega=x^{1/(p+3)}$ on the positive real line can't contribute to the asymptotics for $F_n^{(I\mid p)}(x)$.
 This solution should again correspond to the asymptotics of the denominators $F_{n;2}^{(I\mid p)}(x)$.
 In that case, the absolute error indeed has a faster sub-exponential decay